 Deadline: January 15, 2019

 You must apply to the University online through the main University Portal.
 The portal will guide you through the process and has information on the application fee.
+All applicants should choose fall as their application term.
+We do not admit for spring or summer.

 The application fee is non-refundable.
 It is valid for one calendar year: an application may be updated within one year from the original anticipated term of admission without payment of a new application fee.
 UF currently does not offer application fee waivers.